melvinquashie/alx-system_engineering-devops/0x00-shell_basics/README.md

-First script prints the working directory of this current folder
+0-First script prints the working directory of this current folder.
+1-Second script lists contents in directory.